formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 Same as above.

+# setType validation failed

+If you're looking at this, file a bug for me to put more info here.
+Basically you're calling `setType` and you aren't passing all the required data or you're passing the wrong properties/types. `name` is the only required property.
+If you're passing this, then it's likely that you're either passing an extra property that isn't allowed or you're passing the wrong data type for a property.
+Look at the output for what you passed and compare it with what you're allowed to pass.

 # You have specified properties for {context} that are not allowed

 Formly will warn you when specifying properties that are not allowed for a few things (fields or types for example).